Speech and language therapists are responsible for assessing, diagnosing and treating people of all ages who have difficulties in communicating.

 IELTS score of 7.5 with no element lower than 7.0.

 There is a continuing demand for speech and language therapists.
-Many graduates work within the National Health Service.
+Many graduates work within the NHS.
 Recent graduates work in community clinics, hospitals and schools across the UK and abroad.
 Several graduates have gone on to further study or have taken up research posts.